How To Refinance An Investment Property

 You probably already know that it’s possible to refinance the mortgage on your primary residence.
 But did you know that you can also refinance your investment property?
-An investment property refinance can make your loan more manageable and give you the cash you need to improve your tenant’s space.
+An investment property refinance can make your loan more manageable, give you the cash you need to improve your tenant’s space or reinvest or for any other purpose you might need.
 Here’s a quick how-to guide.

 Refinancing your investment property gives you a number of advantages.
 Here are some of the reasons why you might want to refinance your investment property.

-Refinancing can give you access to lower rates if your interest rate was very high when you initially got your mortgage.
-Compare your current interest rate with offers from lenders before you refinance.
+Refinancing can give you access to lower rates if you can show that you are successfully managing the cash flow on your rental property or you have enough alternative income to offset both payments.
+Compare your current interest rate with offers from different lenders before you refinance.

-Have you thought about changing your investment property’s loan terms so you own your investment property free and clear sooner?
-You pay more each month, but you accrue less interest over time when you shorten your loan’s term.
+Do you want to change your investment property’s loan terms so you own your investment property free and clear sooner?
+You’ll pay more each month, but accrue less interest over time by shortening your loan’s term.

 For example, let’s say you took out a mortgage for $200,000 with a 20% down payment of $40,000.
 Over the years, you paid another $40,000 down on your principal and you have $120,000 left on your loan.
 In this example, you have $80,000 worth of equity in your home that you can tap into.

 Are you getting the most rent possible out of your investment property?
-A few repairs or upgrades might allow you to rent the property out for more money.
+Refinancing to make a few improvements or repairs might allow you to rent the property out for more money.
 Some of the most common upgrades you can make to increase your cash flow include:

-- Add an additional segment to the home to increase living space
+- Adding an additional segment to the home to increase living space.

-- Finish a basement and rent it out as a separate apartment
+- Finishing a basement and renting it out as a separate apartment.

-- Replace the roof and replace missing tiles
+- Repairing the roof and replacing missing tiles.

-- Upgrade the major appliances, cabinets and floors
+- Upgrading the major appliances, cabinets and floors.

-- Repaint the interior rooms to make the property look nicer
+- Repainting the interior rooms to make the property look nicer.

-- Finish or maintain an outdoor structure like a pool or fence
+- Finishing or maintaining an outdoor structure like a pool or fence.

-- Upgrade the furnace or central cooling system
+- Upgrading the furnace or central cooling system.

 Unlike some other types of loans, there are no limitations on what you can do with the money you take away from a refinance.
 You can:

-- Consolidate and pay off credit card debt with a lower interest rate
+- Consolidate credit card debt with a lower interest rate.

 Refinancing can give you access to an easy source of cash – and you can use it for almost anything you need.
 If you can dream it, you can use the money from your home equity to make it a reality.